ErikLundJensen/cluster-api-templates/vsphere/README.md

 ```

+# Implementation notes

 Had to:
 * Convert ova to VM, take a snapshot, convert back to template.
 Using the same name for the vm and the snapshot.
 * Adding disk to get som writeable storage.
 The disk should be added to the VM that is used for cloning

-Network:
-How to get the IP address of the new VM? and how to send the traffic to the API service?

 Using VIP:
-Adding 2 additional control plane nodes resulted in broken connectivity to 192.168.0.11
+  Adding 2 additional control plane nodes resulted in broken connectivity to control-plane.
   The VIP is causing the problem.
 The same VIP is assigned multiple virtual machines.
+  kube-vip is replacing haproxy, maybe use BigIP DNS for giving a list of control plane IP addresses with alive check.

 Looks like it is problematic to get etcd up an running again after other etcd instances have been removed.

-kube-vip is replacing haproxy, maybe use BigIP DNS for giving a list of control plane IP addresses with alive check.

 Network pool:
 https://github.com/spectrocloud/cluster-api-provider-vsphere-static-ip/blob/master/docs/workflow.md

-the vSphere provider supports IPAM and pool of IP addresses, however, the ClusterAPI does not yet support this.
-There is a proposal for this:
+the vSphere provider supports IPAM and pool of IP addresses, however, ClusterAPI does support this.
+See alo:
 https://github.com/kubernetes-sigs/cluster-api/pull/6000